Rep2/in2iOSPlayground/Documenting Swift code.md

 This came as a suprise as Apple used [HeaderDoc](https://developer.apple.com/library/mac/documentation/DeveloperTools/Conceptual/HeaderDoc/intro/intro.html#//apple_ref/doc/uid/TP40001215-CH345-SW1), set of tools for embedding structured comments in source code and header files, to document Objective-C code.
 With this change [Quick Help](https://developer.apple.com/library/ios/recipes/xcode_help-general/Chapters/AboutQuickHelp.html), Xcode documenting tool, is no longer compatible with HeaderDoc tool.

-reStructuredText is simple and expresive and as such has becomed quite popular.
+reStructuredText is simple and expresive and as such became quite popular.
 All code can be documented with basic sintaks described in this [article](http://nshipster.com/swift-documentation/).
 When done with this tutorial complete [first example].

 ## [Swift 2](https://developer.apple.com/swift/blog/?id=29)